IsFolk/Carbon_Emission_Calculator/README.md

 # Carbon emission calculator

-This is a group project from the ITRI internship project.
+This is a group project from **Industrial Technology Research Institute** internship project.

 (I have consulted with my supervisor regarding whether it can be included as part of my portfolio.)